mumez/RediStick/doc/Stream.md

 [RediStick](https://github.com/mumez/RediStick) provides high-level streaming data API which is based on [Redis Streams](https://redis.io/docs/latest/develop/data-types/streams/).

+Redis Streams is a newer API for distributed streaming applications.
+Unlike Redis Pub/Sub, which only delivers messages to currently connected subscribers, Streams preserves messages in an append-only structure.
+This allows disconnected subscribers to catch up on missed messages or replay specific ranges.
+Redis Streams offer greater flexibility for handling message persistence and delivery in distributed systems.

 ## Installation

 You can easily install StreamObjects packages into Pharo (or GemStone/S).